HunterBelanger/papillon-ndl/docs/usage/cpp.rst

 -------------------

 Most use cases of PapillonNDL only require the inclusion of a single header
-file: ``PapillonNDL/nuclide.hpp``.
-This allows you to first read an ACE file, and then construct a Nuclide object from it (assuming it is an ACE file with continuous energy neutron data !).
+file: ``PapillonNDL/ce_neutron.hpp``.
+This allows you to first read an ACE file, and then construct a CENeutron object from it (assuming it is an ACE file with continuous energy neutron data !).

 .. code-block:: c++

-  #include <PapillonNDL/nuclide.hpp>
+  #include <PapillonNDL/ce_neutron.hpp>
   #include <iostream>

   int main() {

     pndl::ACE U235ace = pndl::ACE("U235.300c");
-    pndl::Nuclide U235(U235ace);
+    pndl::CENeutron U235(U235ace);

     // Writes the ZAID to the terimal.
 For U235, this should
     // be 92235.